 There are other issues as well – for example:

 Thankfully most of these issues are now resolved – with the major exception of the speed of your connection.
 While the Lost Link Group will fix this, it’s still a long way away for many of us.
-Incidentally, this is just one example of the ways a new high performance data infrastructure will change many things about IT.
+Incidentally, this is just one example of the ways a new high-performance data infrastructure will change many things about IT.
 The more commonly cited ‘speed’ debate is more consumer driven and isn’t really transformational.
-It’s these other more innovative things that a high performance network facilitates, that will change many things.
+It’s these other more innovative things that a high-performance network facilitates, that will change many things.
 There are now many forms of cloud backup, but the one Lost Link Group is using for our clients is a new generation intelligent application that minimizes data by backing up only things you have changed and cleverly, then only the parts that you have changed.
 Once the initial upload is done, the daily backup of changed data can be very small.
-Fortunately there are also ways of dealing with that initial synchronisation as well so it’s now very effective.
+Fortunately, there are also ways of dealing with that initial synchronization as well so it’s now very effective.
 For example; we have a client whose business depends on a large library of CAD drawings.
-With a Lost Link Group Cloud Backup solution, their library now exists offsite - safely separate in the event of a disaster.
+With a Lost Link Group cloud backup solution, their library now exists offsite - safely separate in the event of a disaster.
 Their data is secure and is also encrypted and so not subject to theft.
 This is actually far more secure than the on-premise data where it exists in unencrypted form on the server.
-This same client suffered a recent break in and while they lost a range of equipment and the server was trashed, the library of data was safe and we had it all back in the few hours it took to download.
+This same client suffered a recent break-in and while they lost a range of equipment and the server was trashed, the library of data was safe and we had it all back in the few hours it took to download.
 Cloud backup comes in many forms suitable for personal backups, data from servers running all the time and even modules that plug into databases like SQL that can backup core business data.
-Picking the right one is the trick – so make sure you speak to a professional who can guide you through the ins and outs of each.
+Picking the right one is the trick – to make sure you speak to a professional who can guide you through the ins and outs of each.